-Group health insurance provided by Insurance Incorporated.
+Group health insurance and Employee Benefits provided by Insurance Incorporated.

 In general, group health insurance is the first priority for employees and is the second largest expense for employers behind payroll.
 We’ll help you navigate the healthcare process so you can hire and retain top talent.

 We’ll compare the leading carriers, plans and rates to assure you have the plan that best fits your companies needs.

 One of the most important benefits to offer employees.

 Some employee benefits feel like a nice bonus, but in most cases, employees see healthcare as a core part of the compensation package–arguably as important as the salary itself.
 Buying group health insurance is an economical way for your business to recruit and retain staff, and increase the likelihood that they’ll be fit to work.